Latest education news for schools across the globe

 For support please: 08450 714 667 or email: email@example.com

-These will be picked up as normal by the support/sales team and dealt with.
+As usual, these will be picked up by the support/sales team and dealt with.

-We may have to postpone site visits that have already been arranged, and there may be some delay in processing orders for parts.
-We encourage you to continue to place orders as normal and we will update you on the expected timelines as the order progresses.
+We may have to postpone already arranged site visits, and there may be some delay in processing orders for parts.
+We encourage you to continue to place orders as usual, and we will update you on the expected timelines as the order progresses.

-As the coronavirus situation continues to evolve, our thoughts go out to all who have been impacted or infected.
-We hope you are safe, well and are taking all the necessary precautions.
+As the coronavirus situation evolves, our thoughts go out to all affected.
+We hope you are safe and are taking all the necessary precautions.